-- Turn the starter (choke) on and completely close the throttle.
-(See page 3-8 for starter (choke) operation.) - 4.
+- 3. Turn the starter (choke) on and completely close the throttle.
+(See page 3-8.) - 4.
 Start the engine by pushing the start switch.

 If the engine fails to start, release the start switch, wait a few seconds, and then try again.
 Each starting attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 10 seconds on any one attempt.